-If you continually rotate (and constantly rotating is the key) through a selection of fruits, vegetables, yogurt, cheese and processed snack foods like crackers and cereal bars in proportion to their healthful benefits – fruits/veggies most often and processed snacks least often – not only will you improve the overall quality of your children’s diets, but you will also see the following benefits:
+If you continually and consistently rotate through a selection of fruits, vegetables, yogurt, cheese and processed snack foods like crackers and cereal bars in proportion to their healthful benefits – fruits/veggies most often and processed snacks least often – not only will you improve the overall quality of your children’s diets, but you will also see the following benefits:

 1. You won’t have to fight at mealtimes to get your kids to eat their vegetables.
 Research shows that the more often your children are exposed to fresh fruits and vegetables the more they will like them.
 In other words, the more carrots you provide at snack time, the more broccoli your kids will consume at dinnertime.

 2. Your children will be more open to trying new foods.
 Research shows that increasing the variety in a child’s diet is the best way to keep her open to trying new foods.
 By rotating through different snacks, instead of sticking to the same tried-and-true, you train your children to accept different tastes, textures and food appearances and that’s the key to new food acceptance.

 3. Your children will beg for junk less frequently.
 Habitually snacking on crackers, puffs and other processed foods increases their craving for salty, crunchy and/or sweet foods — See David Kessler’s book, The End of Overeating – eating fresh foods does the opposite.